 Whether you’re drawn to the thrill of zip-lining through the canopy or the tranquility of lounging on serene shores, live out your own pura vida at these top-notch travel destinations in Costa Rica…

-- Summary: The best places to visit in Costa Rica
+Where to go in Costa Rica

 Visiting Costa Rica isn’t as simple as flying into the capital, San José, and finding a room.
-Like in much of Central America, the best places to visit in Costa Rica are in the interior, away from the capital.
+Like in other destinations in Central America, the country charms travelers most in the interior and on the coast, far removed from the capital city.

 Arenal Volcano National Park

 Arenal Volcano been dormant since 2010, so catching plumes of sulfurous smoke and lava dripping down the hillside is no longer possible.
 (When Arenal will decide to act out again is anyone’s guess!)

 Trekking around Arenal is one of the best ways to experience the national park.
-There are even a few short trails coming in at under three kilometres for the less adventure-inclined.
+There are even a few short trails coming in at under three kilometers for the less adventure-inclined.

 Where to stay

-By air: The closest airport is La Fortuna Arenal Airport, handling domestic flights.
+By air: The closest airport is La Fortuna Arenal Airport, which handles domestic flights.
 Arriving from abroad, you’ll need to into Liberia (LIR: Daniel Oduber Quirós International Airport) or San José (SJO: Juan Santamaría International Airport).
 Airport transfers between these airports and Arenal should take about 2.5 to 3 hours, respectively.

 By bus/shuttle: Both shuttle buses and public buses ply the route from San José to Arenal or La Fortuna.
 Depending on weather conditions, the trip to La Fortuna should take about 4.5 hours from downtown San Jose and cost around $4.
 From Liberia, shuttles are far more convenient than public buses.
-Shuttles leave Liberia for Arenal and La Fortuna at 9:15am daily ($30) and take about 3 hours.
+Shuttles leave Liberia for Arenal and La Fortuna at 9:15 am daily ($30) and take about 3 hours.